Introduction to Irish Paper Money Issues

 The 1926 Banking Commission and the creation of an Irish currency

 However, during the 1920s, the need for a distinctive Irish currency and an authority to control its issue became apparent.
 A Banking Commission was appointed on 8 March 1926 by the Minister for Finance, Ernest Blythe, to study the matter.
 The Banking Commission consisted of eight persons; six bankers, one civil servant and a Chairman, one Professor Henry Parker Willis, of Colombia University, New York, USA.

 The Banking Commission sat for nine months, issuing four interim reports and one final report.
-The Banking Commission recommended the establishment of a currency commission in the Irish Free State, to issue and regulate a new currency, the Saorstát Pound, which would be linked at parity to the British Pound Sterling.
-The Commission’s recommendations lead to the 1927 Currency Act.
+It recommended the establishment of a currency commission in the Irish Free State, to issue and regulate a new currency, the Saorstát Pound, which would be linked at parity to the British Pound Sterling.
+The Banking Commission’s recommendations lead to the 1927 Currency Act.

 Agreement on taxation of note issues and the Apportioning of the existing banknotes in circulation